-To maintain healthy teeth, it’s essential to have good oral and dental hygiene.
-It is also vital to visit the dentist, who will assess the current state of your oral health and provide input on how to take care of your teeth properly.
-During your initial visit to Crosspoint Family Dental Care in Indianapolis, Indiana, you can expect your oral exam to be accompanied by x-rays or other dental imaging techniques, all of which provide instant results.
+To maintain healthy teeth, it’s essential to practice good dental hygiene.
+It's also important to visit a dental care provider at least two times a year, who will assess the current state of your oral health and provide input on how to take care of your teeth properly.
+During your initial visit to Crosspoint Family Dental Care, you can expect your oral exam to be accompanied by x-rays or other dental imaging techniques.
 With digital imaging, the storage, retrieval, and manipulation of images is made much easier, meaning less time spent with us and more time spent doing what you love!

-Throughout the past few decades, dental technology has seen a drastic advancement as the need for more precise diagnostic tools has increased.
+Over the past few decades, dental technology has seen drastic advancement as the need for more precise diagnostic tools has increased.
 This includes the digitization of X-ray technology.
-Offering superior resolution with less radiation exposure, digital radiography at your Indianapolis dentist is an excellent way to help diagnose oral problems.
+Offering superior resolution with less radiation exposure, digital radiography at your Indianapolis dental care provider is an excellent way to help diagnose oral problems.
 Digital X-rays not only use 90% less radiation than traditional film X-rays but are also much less time-consuming, making them one of the most important advancements in modern dentistry.